hideya/langchain-mcp-tools-ts/README.md

 #### Solution

-This library performs provider-specific JSON schema transformations using the `llmProvider` option:
+The new option, `llmProvider`, has been introduced for performing provider-specific JSON schema transformations:

 ```typescript
 const { tools, cleanup } = await convertMcpToLangchainTools(